The above view was taken from the roadway on Charterhouse

 See Hodgsonites

-Lock, a mathematics master who had begun teaching at Charterhouse when it was based at Sutton's
+Wills Lock, a mathematics master who had begun teaching at Charterhouse when it was based at Sutton's

-Hospital in Charterhouse[2].
-Lockites was also demolished and a new boarding house to
+Lockites was demolished and a new boarding house to replace it was built within the school grounds.
+Weekites, next door but slightly

-of Chapel Fields as is a piece of ground that was once known as The Orchard.
+lower down the hill, was also demolished and is also part of Chapel Fields as is a piece of ground that was once known as The Orchard.

-This glimpse of the water tower on the corner of Knoll Road, which is on the skyline, cannot be seen today as very high hedging and trees obscure
+This glimpse of the water tower on the corner of Knoll Road, which is on the skyline, cannot be seen today as very high

-the view.
-The water tower is even more visible in the 1895 picture below and the 1927 image at the bottom of the page.
+hedging and trees obscure the view.
+The water tower is even more visible in the 1895 picture below and the 1927 image at

 The message on the back of the second post card tells us that "the